 Donald Trump’s Alpha Male Body Language Tics

 It may be mere speculation that Donald Trump is compensating for something.
-Yes, certain behavior may give that impression.
+Yes, a certain behavior may give that impression.

 I guess most people agree that Trump wants to be seen as an alpha male.
 We needn’t have to look further than to his body language to confirm that.
-It seems to be so important for him — that his desperately desire appears more often as insecurity than as a sign of strength.
+It seems to be so important to him — that his desperate desire appears more often as insecurity than as a sign of strength.
 Someone with a strong self-confidence wouldn’t do it like that.
 Even though it is good to remember former US presidents; most of them showed some kind of bit strange alpha male behavior — even Barack Obama.
 That’s how US-Presidents do it!
 But all that is harmless in comparison to Donald Trump’s strange behavior and all the handshake gates.
 His special handshake style came under media scrutiny after meetings with the Japanese and Canadian leaders.

 As far as Macron’s concerned, Merkel is the most important person in the line-up and she is a female.
 When he swerves towards her, you can see Trump concentrated mimic as if he is thinking “Stop, wait a second — I’m the most important person here.”
-Usually, in any line-up you’d go first to the person who demands the most respect.
-In Macron’s eyes that seems to be Merkel and Trump is not pleased.
+Usually, in any line-up, you’d go first to the person who demands the most respect.
+In Macron’s eyes that seem to be Merkel and Trump is not pleased.